 Netflix added to their popularity by adding streaming videos and integrated technology to their subscription model.
 Faster internet connections and better technology aided this development and furthered the gap between Netflix and Blockbuster.

 Compare Netflix and Blockbuster.
-See this full Netflix and Blockbuster comparison for more information about how the two movie services stack up.
+See this full Netflix and Blockbuster comparison for more information about how the two movie services stack up and check out my GameFly review to get a feel for how they compete.

 Along comes Redbox